One-Step Diffusion-Based Image Compression with Semantic Distillation: Related Work

-\textbf{Diffusion-based Generative Image Compression.} Recent works \cite{lei2023text+,careil2023towards,li2024towards,vonderfecht2025lossy, xu2025} have explored the use of generative priors from large-scale pretrained diffusion models in image compression, demonstrating improved perceptual realism compared to conventional VAE-based approaches.
-Eric et al. \cite{lei2023text+} combinepretrained diffusion with ControlNet \cite{zhang2023adding} to reconstruct images from captions and compressed sketches.
+\textbf{Diffusion-based Generative Image Compression.} Diffusion models have rapidly evolved in recent years, progressing from theoretical foundations~\cite{sohl2015deep, ho2020denoising} to practical high-quality implementations~\cite{rombach2021highresolution}.
+Building on these advances, recent studies \cite{lei2023text+,careil2023towards,li2024towards,vonderfecht2025lossy, xu2025} have explored the use of generative priors from large-scale pretrained diffusion models in image compression, demonstrating improved perceptual realism compared to conventional VAE-based approaches.
+Eric et al. \cite{lei2023text+} combine pretrained diffusion with ControlNet \cite{zhang2023adding} to reconstruct images from captions and compressed sketches.
 PerCo \cite{careil2023towards} fine-tunes diffusion models using captions and quantized features, with captions generated by a large BLIP2 model \cite{li2023blip}.
 DiffEIC \cite{li2024towards} conditions diffusion models on VAE latents, showing strong performance even without text, and their subsequent work \cite{li2024diffusion} improves encoder and introduces relay fine-tuning.
-Relic et al. \cite{relic2024lossy} treat quantization error as noise and apply denoising diffusion for reconstruction.
 DiffC \cite{vonderfecht2025lossy} demonstrates zero-shot compression with diffusion models using reverse-channel coding.
+DDCM \cite{ohayon2025compressed} replaces the continuous Gaussian noise in sampling with discrete codebook selections for compression task.
 While these approaches improve realism at ultra-low bitrates, they often struggle to maintain high fidelity.
 Moreover, multi-step sampling in DDIM \cite{song2020denoising} introduces substantial decoding overhead, limiting their practicality.
 By contrast, our OneDC achieves high fidelity and realism with significantly faster decoding via one-step sampling.
 While prior work \cite{li2024towards} suggests high-level semantics (e.g., text) may be optional, we find such guidance remains crucial in our one-step diffusion for image decoding task, as detailed in Section~\ref{sec:4.3.1}.